geological-survey-of-queensland/gsq-profile-template/README.md

 <img src="model/profile-template.svg" width="700px"><br>
 Figure 1: Add title of graphic</p>

+Add additional text as required to explain the profile.

 # Dataset Subclass Profile Name
 Show a subclass where necessary to educate the reader. e.g. A `survey` profile shows a `seismic survey` - a specific type of `survey`.